JimakosOSX/JimakosOSX/README.md

 - 👋 Hi, I’m Dimitris,
 - 👀 I’m interested in learning new technologies.
-Working with Ansible and Terraform
+My main projects are written in Ansible and Terraform
 - 🌱 I’m learning Ruby on my free time
 - 💞️ I’m looking to collaborate on Linux-related projects!
 - 📫 Reach me on jim@clusters.gr